lululxvi/deepxde/docs/demos/pinn_forward/helmholtz.2d.manufactured.rst

 The purposes of this tutorial are the following:

 * Using a manufactured solution in order to compare the PINNs to a reference solution for different boundary conditions
-* Definying analytic Neumann boundary conditions
+* Defining analytic Neumann boundary conditions
 * Working on a domain with a hole and plot the solution

 The computational domain :math:`\Omega` is a :math:`dim_x = 1`-length square to which we remove a :math:`R = 1/4` radius circle.